noforiaddae/Portolio/README.md

 For the Excel Project, I practiced using formulas like vlookup, concatenate, mid, left and IF statement.
 I created two pivot tables and created graphs.
 I also solved two problem questions.

-# Pokemon Project
-For this project, I used Pandas specifically.
-I used groupby for the data, filtered the data and sorted the data using various formulas.